Media Advisory: BC Real Estate Association, Partners to Issue Urgent Call for Permanent Provincial Housing Policy Roundtable

-The event will spotlight the coalition formed around this critical work and feature speakers representing municipalities as well as market and non-market housing groups.
+The event will spotlight the coalition formed around this critical work and feature speakers representing municipalities, market, and non-market housing groups.
 Members of the public can view the press conference via live stream, and media will have the opportunity to ask questions via teleconference and in person following prepared statements.

 Time: 10:00 am – 11:00 am PT (in-person registration at 9:30 am PT)